CPRKC/cprkcstrap/README.md

 Read the [Getting Started page](http://getbootstrap.com/getting-started/) for information on the framework contents, templates and examples, and more.

-### Notes

-Jekyll can be weird in Windows powershell.
-If you get errors running Jekyll in windows, fix utf-8 encoding errors (??) - run in terminal

-    chcp 65001

 ## Bugs and feature requests

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/twbs/bootstrap/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).